Clifford Neural Layers for PDE Modeling: Related work

 Ad (ii.a): \citet{sirignano2018dgm, han2018solving} approximate the solution of high-dimensional Black-Scholes and Hamilton-Jacobi-Bellman equations, respectively.
 Physics-informed neural networks (PINNs)~\citep{raissi2019physics} embed the underlying physics in the training process, and can be used to solve both forward~\citep{jin2021nsfnets} as well as backward~\citep{raissi2020hidden} dynamics. \citet{zubov2021neuralpde} allow automating many of these aspects under a single coherent interface.

 Ad (ii.b): \citet{guo2016convolutional} learned a surrogate CNN-based model to approximate steady-state flow field predictions, similarly~\citet{bhatnagar2019prediction} trained a surrogate CNN-based model to predict solutions for unseen flow conditions and geometries, and~\citet{zhu2018bayesian} used Baysian CNNs for surrogate PDE modeling and uncertainty quantification.
 Fourier Neural Operators (FNOs)~\citep{li2020fourier} proposed the mapping from parameter space to solution spaces, and had tremendous impact towards improving neural PDE solver surrogates.
 In parallel, \citet{lu2021learning} introduced DeepONet, which learns mappings between function spaces, and was successfully applied to many parametric ODEs and PDEs.
 Both, FNOs and DeepONets have been combined with PINNs and trained in a physics-informed style~\citep{li2022fourier, wang2021learning}.
 A comprehensive comparison of these two neural operator approaches is done by~\citet{lu2022comprehensive}.
-Other directions include the modeling of PDE solution operators via latent space models, transformers, and graph neural networks (GNNs). \citet{wu2022learning} present the modeling of the systems dynamics in a latent space with fixed dimension where the latent modeling is done via MLPs, and the encoding and decoding via CNNs, which can also be replaced by graph neural networks (GNNs). \citet{Li2022TransformerFP} proposed a transformer based neural operator approach, which provides a flexible way to implicitly exploit the patterns within inputs. \citet{brandstetter2022message} formulated a message passing neural network approach that representationally contains several conventional numerical PDE solving schemes.
+Other directions include the modeling of PDE solution operators via latent space models, transformers, and graph neural networks (GNNs). \citet{wu2022learning} present the modeling of the systems dynamics in a latent space with fixed dimension where the latent modeling is done via MLPs, and the encoding and decoding via CNNs, which can also be replaced by graph neural networks (GNNs). \citet{cao2021choose} propose the Galerkin transformer, a simple attention based operator learning method without softmax normalization, LOCA (Learning Operators with Coupled Attention)~\citep{kissas2022learning} maps the input functions to a finite set of features and attends to them by output query locations, and \citet{Li2022TransformerFP} propose a transformer which provides a flexible way to implicitly exploit the patterns within inputs. \citet{brandstetter2022message} formulated a message passing neural network approach that representationally contains several conventional numerical PDE solving schemes.
 Further GNN based approaches are~\citet{lotzsch2022learning} who learn the operator for boundary value problems on finite element method (FEM)~\citep{brenner2008mathematical} ground truth data, and~\citet{lienen2022learning} who derive their GNN models from FEM in a principled way.